magnussolution/magnusbilling7/wiki/en/modules/voucher/voucher.rst

 Prefix rules
 ------------

-| Local Prefix used to the create user when the voucher is redeemed.
+| Rule that will be used in the "prefix rule" field